GeorgiBarbutov/NBodySequential/README.md

-# NBodySequential
+# N-Body
-N-Body Simulation with sequential Barnes-Hut algorithm
+N-Body Simulation with sequential and parallel Barnes-Hut algorithm